I am Professor of English and Literary Studies at Sheridan College, specializing in gender and sexuality studies.

 An essay of mine appears in Urban Transformations in the USA: Spaces, Communities, Representations, published by Columbia University Press in 2016.

-In 2016-2017, I’m a Visiting Scholar at the CITY Institute at York University.
+In 2016-2017, I was a Visiting Scholar at the CITY Institute at York University.
 My research on urban transformations and queer counterpublic histories examines queer fiction and memoir situated in cities where changes to physical and cultural geographies have altered queer spaces.
 I analyze literary representations of how these alterations impact queer counterpublic life.
 My project examines how literary modes of remembrance resist the omission and erasure of queer counterpublic histories in urban spaces.

 I’ve recently completed a collection of eight linked short stories.
 My short fiction has been published in literary journals across Canada.
 Most recently, “Back Room of the Continental Hotel” appeared in Joyland, and “Opened Fire” appeared in Plenitude.